-"It's coming for you and all of us.
+It's coming for you and all of us.
 You need to have your legal documents in order yesterday, and you need to have a plan for the cost of long-term care.
-Consumers are shockingly unaware of the debilitating cost of a long-term disease or aging loved ones, including themselves, and so they fail to have a plan, any plan," she said.
+Consumers are shockingly unaware of the debilitating cost of a long-term disease or aging loved ones, including themselves, and so they fail to have a plan, any plan.

 Sikorski says you need a plan for long-term care.
 She says there are numerous ways to plan but having no plan is the worst plan.

-"I assure you, if you don't start with having your financial and health care powers of attorney and a conversation with the important decision-makers in your life, you will go down a road of hemorrhaging money when it does not have to be that way," she explained.
+I assure you, if you don't start with having your financial and health care powers of attorney and a conversation with the important decision-makers in your life, you will go down a road of hemorrhaging money when it does not have to be that way.

-Laura Pierce is the Chief Operating Officer of Talem Home Care who provides in-home health care services for clients in Colorado, Connecticut, and Wisconsin.
+Laura Pierce is the Chief Operating Officer of Talem Home Care, who provides in-home health care services for clients in Colorado, Connecticut, and Wisconsin.
 She says planning ahead with Long-Term Care Insurance is the best gift you can give your children.

-"As a home care services provider, I have seen policies that have given families the choices and proper care that was needed to allow the patient age in place," she said.
-"Finding a knowledgeable agent and that can guide you is key to purchasing the right policy.
+As a home care services provider, I have seen policies that have given families the choices and proper care that was needed to allow the patient age in place.
+Finding a knowledgeable agent who can guide you is key to purchasing the right policy.

 Goal: Maintain Control and Independence with Aging